MaterializeInc/materialize/doc/user/content/sql/patterns/window-functions.md

 ## Aggregate window functions over an entire partition

-Suppose that we want to compute the ratio of each city's population vs. the total population of the city's state.
-We can do so using an aggregate window function as follows:
+Suppose that you want to compute the ratio of each city's population vs. the total population of the city's state.
+You can do so using an aggregate window function as follows:

 ```
 SELECT state, name,